isabella232/livefyre.en/help/using/c-users/c-viewing-account-details.md

 For more information, please see **[!UICONTROL Studio > App Content > Bozo Content]**.

-## Whitelisting Users {#section_kr4_ptp_vz}
+## Allow-listing Users {#section_kr4_ptp_vz}

-Whitelisting Users allows them to post directly to your Apps.
-Content posted by whitelisted users will not pass through Livefyre’s SAFE, profanity, or premoderation filters, and will be automatically approved and added to the App.
+Allow-listing Users allows them to post directly to your Apps.
+Content posted by allow-listed users will not pass through Livefyre’s SAFE, profanity, or premoderation filters, and will be automatically approved and added to the App.